 10. Select the whitelist you created from the dropdown.

-11. Select to save the whitelist and policy mapping.
+11. Select "Save All" to save the whitelist and policy mapping.

 The whitelists CVEs can be viewed by checking the Show Whitelisted entries checkbox.